kata-containers/www.katacontainers.io/src/pages/learn/index.md

 #### Is this an OpenStack project?

-Kata Containers is managed by the OpenStack Foundation, but is not a part of the OpenStack cloud infrastructure project.
+Kata Containers is managed by the Open Infrastructure Foundation, but is not a part of the OpenStack cloud infrastructure project.
 From a technical perspective, Kata Containers can be run on OpenStack, but can also be run on other cloud solutions like Azure and Google Cloud Platform.
-The OpenStack Foundation brings its 8 years of open source project and community management to this new project to provide community support, technical structure, and event management.
+The Open Infrastructure Foundation brings its 8 years of open source project and community management to this new project to provide community support, technical structure, and event management.